Published in conjunction with Foreign Policy In Focus. Updated October 20, 2015.

 The Way Forward

-The mixed nature of fulfillment of Thein Sein’s 11 Commitments should give pause to President Obama as he returns to Burma in November.
+The mixed nature of fulfillment of Thein Sein’s 11 Commitments should give pause to U.S. policymakers.
 While dramatic reforms have been begun, other areas, particularly regarding human rights, are clearly backsliding.
 Indeed, as United to End Genocide has warned, the dynamics behind the anti-Muslim violence over the past two years constitute the building blocks of genocide.

 President Obama should highlight the plight of the Rohingya Muslims and speak their name despite government pressure not to do so.
 He should also urge the Burmese government to reform its 1982 Citizenship Law which bases citizenship on ethnicity and should stand against impunity by adding names of human rights abusers to the list of those facing targeted sanctions.
 And President Obama should push President Thein Sein to live up to perhaps the easiest of his remaining 10 commitments by allowing the opening of a UN Office of the High Commissioner for Human Rights as he promised two years ago.